wp-plugins/combine-js/readme.txt

 1. This is a screenshot of the Combine JS settings page.

 == Changelog ==

+= 2.1 =
+* fix flock warning spotted by Manuel Razzari on wpengine.

 = 2.0 =
 * Added html output compression and fixed tmp dir issue spotted by jprado.